MylesThomas/algoexpert.io/FrontendExpert/notes/frontend_notes.md

 Most of the time: Functional Components
 - More Modern

-Some of the time: Class
+Some of the time: Class-based Components
 -  Older
     - You can do anything in Classes, still
     - Syntax is different